Code-Institute-Submissions/first-milestone-project-48/README.md

     4. Click each Social Media link to verify that the Social Media logon page opens in a new browser page
     5. Repeat steps 2 to 4 on "Classes", "Facilities", "Contact" and "Gallery" pages for same results
     6. Repeat steps 1 to 5 on Smaller screen sizes for same results and verify responsiveness
-    7. Repeat steps 1 to 5 on Mobile view for same results
+    7. Repeat steps 1 to 5 on Mobile view for same results and verify responsiveness

 ### Home Page tests